rpeszek/fpiglet/README.md

 Building:

 Gradle build file is included.
-Eclipse project file is included, but will require some classpath adjustments.
+Eclipse project files are included, but may require some classpath adjustments.

 Source Tree Structure: